Unboxed-Software/solana-course/content/token-extensions-on-chain.md

 The `Token Extensions Program` is a program on Solana mainnet that provides additional functionality to Solana tokens and mints.
 The `Token Extensions Program` is a superset of the `Token Program`.
 Essentially it is a byte for byte recreation with additional functionality tagged on at the end.
 However they are sill separate programs.
 With two types of Token Programs, we must anticipate being sent the program type in instructions.

 In this lesson, you'll learn how to design your program to accept `Token Program` and `Token Extensions Program` accounts using Anchor.
-You will also learn how to interact with `Token Extensions Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extensions Program` on-chain.
+You will also learn how to interact with `Token Extensions Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extensions Program` onchain.

 ## Difference between legacy Token Program and Token Extensions Program